ZebraDevs/flow_ros/README.md

 #### Synchronization

-`flow_ros::Subscribers` can be serviced just like `flow::Captor` objects to synchronize messages, like so:
+`flow_ros::Subscriber`s can be serviced just like `flow::Captor` objects to synchronize messages, like so:

 ```c++
 // We have three subscribers to synchronize; odometry and pose data are